Cookie: The Anthropological Mixtape: Tracks 7–16

-"Dead Nigga Blvd., Part Two" incorporates samples from the 1999 HBO special Thug Life in DC.
-It opens with the line "You can gain the world and lose your soul worrying about what you ain’t got", and also features a guitar solo by Michael Hampton.
+"Dead Nigga Blvd., Pt.
+2" samples the 1999 HBO special Thug Life in DC and features a guitar solo by Michael Hampton.
+It opens with the line "You can gain the world and lose your soul worrying about what you ain’t got".
 The song was considered to continue the "plaintive and thoughtful" lyrics of Part One, while contrasting with the first part by giving voice to the "hip-hop generation" rather than critiquing them.
 "6 Legged Griot (Weariness)" includes samples of Knight, Claude McKay's poem If We Must Die, and June Jordan's In Memoriam: Martin Luther King Jr. The song arranges samples of their respective works into a conversation, accompanied by Ndegeocello's bass and a saxophone solo by Jacques Schwarz-Bart.
-Closing out the album is a sped-up remix of "Pocketbook", which features remixing by Missy Elliott and Rockwilder, backing vocals by Tweet, and a rap verse by Redman.
-Ndegeocello stated that she selected Rockwilder to remix the track because she believed he "could maintain the integrity of the music" while also making it sound like a new song.
+Closing out the album is a sped-up remix of "Pocketbook" which features remixing by Missy Elliott and Rockwilder, backing vocals by Tweet, and a rap verse by Redman.
+It was added to the track listing almost a year after the rest of the album had been completed.
+Ndegeocello stated that she selected Rockwilder to remix the track because he "could maintain the integrity of the music" while also making it sound like a new song.
+The album's inclusion of the "radio-friendly" remix was described as "jarring", in contrast with the "explorative nature" of the rest of the record.